 Intermediate Apprenticeships usually result in a level 2 NVQ (roughly the same as doing 5 GCSEs) Advanced Apprenticeships result in a Level 3 (about the same as 2 A-levels).
 Higher Apprenticeships incorporate a work-based learning programme and lead to qualifications at Level 4 and above, where Level 4s and 5 are equivalent to a higher education certificate, higher education diploma or a foundation degree, Level 6 is equivalent to a bachelor degree and Level 7 is equivalent to a master’s degree.

-If you are interested, create an account on the National Apprenticeship website as soon as possible - this will enable you to be notified as soon as vacancies come on line.
+If you are interested, create an account on the National Apprenticeship website as soon as possible - this will enable you to be notified as soon as vacancies come online.

 Leicestershire County Council has agreed to reserve some of its own apprenticeship opportunities for Care Leavers.